Published 4 May 2022

 - Septic tank inspection templates that you can download for free

 A septic tank inspection checklist is used as a guide to properly maintain a septic system, prevent expensive repairs, and immediately take action to mitigate potential septic tank issues.
-This article features:

 A septic tank inspection seems easy to perform, so property managers and home inspectors tend to do it on their own.
 However, even a septic tank inspection performed by licensed contractors can be fatal when done wrong.
 Here is what you should do before, during, and after a septic tank inspection:

-Before a Septic Tank Inspection
+Before an Inspection

 1. Verify the septic system information